angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 Conjurer's Bauble in play, this is a win, if not, this is a PTT pile.

-If your opponent has Phyrexian Revoker on LED or a Chalice of the Void set to 0 and you have a Frenzy in play, you can use this infinite storm pile utilizing Dark Ritual as an alternative to LED.
+If your opponent has Phyrexian Revoker on LED or a Chalice of the Void set to 0 and you have a Frenzy in play, you can use this infinite Storm pile utilizing Dark Ritual as an alternative to LED.

 <pile>{{!DR}} {{!DR}} {{!DR}} {{!DD}} {{!ToA}}</pile>